nebulaOW/MrDestructoData/readme.md

 # Map Data for MrDestructo
-Credit goes to DiaZ/AOD for creating MrDestructo.
+Credit goes to DiaZ/AOD for creating MrDestructo and to whoever put together Rialto and Hollywood.
 I decided to create map data for each map.
 I've included the entire subroutine.
 I know for sure this will work with Hax Framework.

 Not included as there is nothing really breakable:
 - King's Row
 - Ecopoint: Antartica